akimwong/1_OnPremise/Journey/002/articles/summaries/Readme.md

 #### Problems with the threshold
 - Using the threshold concept of values above the threshold value tend to be 1, and a value below the threshold value tends to be 0 can cause challenges.
+- Although there is the option to adjust the threshold value, it still raises the risk that we classify incorrectly.

 #### 1. Accuracy
+accuracy = correct_predictions / total_predictions

+However, we can further expand on this using these:

+    True Positive (TP) - you predicted positive and it’s actually positive True Negative (TN) - you predicted negative and it’s actually negative False Positive (FP) - you predicted positive and it’s actually negative False Negative (FN) - you predicted negative and it’s actually positive

+So we can say the true predictions are TN+TP, while the false prediction is FP+FN.
+The equation can now be redefined as: